Leading up to the start of the southern season we have a few developments to report across the hemp industry in Australia.

 The AHC is in full support of the CRC bid for the Agrifutures project: Australian Industrial Hemp Five-year Program of Research.
 As part of our contribution we compiled a brief report on industrial hemp research which illustrates just how vital it is for the government to support the national CRC bid led by the University of Southern Queensland.

-Hemp research around the country| Currently research for the Australian industrial hemp industry is quite feeble and urgently needs addressing.
+Currently research for the Australian industrial hemp industry is quite feeble and urgently needs addressing.
 There is very limited and ad hoc investment from educational and government institutes currently being provided.
 The private sector is investing into the industry for both infrastructure, market and research development with very little support from government.
 In fact, from a legislative perspective government is actually being a hinderance to industry investment, including that of research.

 Each state has varying degrees of agricultural support.